AWS-Ansible-Docker-Kubernetes/Course/AWS.md

      * Route 53 Hosted Zones

-### Note: The above Course will cover the topics for AWS Solution Architect Associate Certification.
+### Note: The above course will cover the topics for - AWS Solution Architect Associate Certification.